 In May 2023, the Company amended its Secured Commercial Loans and associated interest rate swap to replace the LIBOR reference rate with Term SOFR.
-The swap requires the Company to pay a fixed rate of 4.99% and receive the total of SOFR plus 1.70%, which totaled 7.04% as of December 31, 2023.
+The swap requires the Company to pay a fixed rate of 4.99% and receive the total of SOFR plus 1.70%, which totaled 6.24% as of December 31, 2024.

 Prior to the May 2023 amendment the fair value of the swap was based on commonly quoted monthly LIBOR rates.
 Subsequent to this amendment, the fair value of the swap is based on commonly quoted monthly Term SOFR rates.
 Both the LIBOR and Term SOFR reference rates are considered observable inputs representing a Level 2 measurement within the fair value hierarchy.
-The fair value of the swap was \$0.3 million and \$0.6 million as of December 31, 2023 and 2022, respectively, and was included in other assets in the consolidated balance sheets.
-The total change in fair value of the swap's asset position included in accumulated other comprehensive income was an increase of \$0.3 million, a decrease of \$4.9 million and a decrease of \$2.5 million for the years ended

-December 31, 2023, 2022 and 2021, respectively.
-The Company reclassified \$0.3 million of the increase in fair value into net income during each of the years ended December 31, 2023, 2022 and 2021, respectively, representing the amortization of the cash flow hedge fair value to net income.
+The fair value of the swap was \$0.7 million and \$0.3 million as of December 31, 2024 and 2023, respectively, and was included in other assets in the consolidated balance sheets.
+The total change in fair value of the swap's asset position included in accumulated other comprehensive loss was a decrease of \$0.4 million, an increase of \$0.3 million and a decrease of \$4.9 million for the years ended December 31, 2024, 2023 and 2022, respectively.
+The Company reclassified \$0.3 million of the increase in fair value into net income during each of the years ended December 31, 2024, 2023 and 2022, respectively, representing the amortization of the cash flow hedge fair value to net income.